svetixoxo/svetixoxo/README.md

 - 👀 I'm interested in: Raspberry Pi and Open Source projects/apps
 - 🌱 I'm currently learning: Arch Linux
 - 💞️ I'm looking to collaborate on: Things that break if you add a GUI
-- 📫 How to reach me: just don't
+- 📫 How to reach me: please don't
 - 😄 Pronouns: svet/lana
 - ⚡ Fun fact: I install Arch twice a week.
 For fun.